Dog Has Fleas? Here's What To Do

 There are certain ingredients you can put into your dog’s food that are known to repel fleas.
-Although these won’t help destroy a flea infestation, it will keep your furry pal be more comfortable while you do the rest!
+Although these won’t help destroy a flea infestation, it will help to keep your furry pal more comfortable while you do the rest!

 The first is brewer’s yeast.
 You can add some, in powder form, to your dog’s food – it’s more effective if you mix it with some garlic.
 (Please note: If you have cats in your home too, that garlic is toxic for cats, so don’t do the same for them).